samiferchiou/VITA/README.md

 This github repository is the result of a semester project performed in the [VITA laboratory](https://www.epfl.ch/labs/vita/) at EPFL during the second semester of 2023.
 The goal of this semester was to implement a keypoint based vehicle detection and ditance estimation.
 To do so, 2 previous work performed by the laboratory were used: the [Openpifpaf algorithm](https://github.com/vita-epfl/openpifpaf) for the keypoint detection and the [Monoloco algorithm](https://github.com/vita-epfl/monoloco) for the distance estimation.

+This project focuses on the development of a Monocular 3D Vehicle Detection system using keypoint estimation and attention mechanisms.
+The goal is to estimate the depth of vehicles in a single image based on a set of 24 keypoints.

 ## Vehicles